theshoeshiner/JStruct/README.md

   * ``!`` : Network byte order, same as >

   The following token specifiers are supported:
-  * ``h`` : Signed Short (2 bytes) - java.lang.Short
+  * ``h  `` : Signed Short (2 bytes) - java.lang.Short
   * ``H`` : Unsigned Short (2 bytes) - java.lang.Integer
-  * ``i`` : Signed Integer (4 bytes) - java.lang.Integer
-  * ``l`` : Signed Integer (4 bytes) - java.lang.Integer (same as ''i'')
+  * ``i|l`` : Signed Integer (4 bytes) - java.lang.Integer
   * ``I`` : Unsigned Integer (4 bytes) - java.lang.Long
   * ``q`` : Signed Long (8 bytes) - java.lang.Long
   * ``Q`` : Unsigned Long (8 bytes) - java.lang.Long
   * ``d`` : Floating Point Double (8 bytes) - java.lang.Double
   * ``s`` : Byte Array - java.lang.Byte[]
+  * ``c|b`` : Byte - java.lang.Byte
   * ``S`` : String - java.lang.String

 Unlike python, a integer prefix can be present on *any* token.
-For the byte array and String types ('s' and 'S') the number specified is the count of items in the array or the count of characters in the string.
-For all other token types the count specifies the *number of times the next token is repeated*.
+For the byte array and String types ('s' and 'S') the number specified is the length of the array / characters in the string.
+For all other token types it specifies the *number of times the next token is repeated*.
 This allows format strings to be more concise and readable e.g. the following two patterns are functionally the same:

 ```
 4i4q4d4s4S